varunkumardev/amitmerchant1990.github.io/_posts/2020-8-06-typescript-private-modifier-vs-ecmascript-hash-private-fields.md

 console.log(new Bar().foo); // prints '10'
 ```

-...It will give a compile-time error that "Property 'foo' is private and only accessible within class 'Bar'." but when TypeScript outputs .js files, it'll run fine and print `10`.
+...It will give a compile-time error that ***"Property 'foo' is private and only accessible within class 'Bar'."*** but when TypeScript outputs .js files, it'll run fine and print `10`.

-That's the main difference between Typescript's private modifiers and ECMAScript's hash(#) private fields.
+That's the key difference between Typescript's private modifiers and ECMAScript's hash(#) private fields.

-That is, the ECMAScript's hash(#) private fields provide hard privacy is really useful for strictly ensuring that nobody can make use of any of your internals.
+That is, the ECMAScript's hash(#) private fields provide hard privacy which is really useful for strictly ensuring that nobody can make use of any of internal of your classes.

-Apart from this, another advantage the ECMAScript's private fields provide is, these fields can't be overwritten in the subclass.
+Apart from this, another advantage the ECMAScript's private fields bring is, these fields can't be overwritten in the subclass.
 Take the following for example.

 ```ts
 class C {